 We tested the hypothesis that accuracy increases with training and experience.
 Ten individuals were trained in person on our method, rather than having them read instructions.
 Each individual was shown 5 pictures of shrikes, which were not included on the survey.
 The sexing method was reiterated verbally by the trainer for each photograph.
 The trainees were then asked to conduct the same as our Citizen Scientists.
 All individuals trained one-one-one assessed 12 out of 13 photos of females and 11 of the 13 photos of males correctly.
 One trainee incorrectly scored a female bird’s wing as being that of a male.
 Two trained individuals incorrectly identified 2 photos of a male wing as being female.
 Our results suggest that one-on-one verbal training, which in our case was accomplished using photographs, was highly effective and increased accuracy of designations compared to written instructions.
 Training could also be conducted in the field with a bird in hand.
 Regardless of the method, we recommend one-on-one individual training whenever possible, over use of written instructions prior to data collection.

-Our results indicate that with a modest amount of practice, that does not have to rely upon having birds in hand, sexing loggerhead shrike using the coloration and pattern of the 6th primary provides highly accurate method by which the sex of shrike can be discerned.
+Our results indicate that with a modest amount of practice, which does not have to rely upon having birds in hand, sexing loggerhead shrike using the coloration and pattern of the 6th primary provides highly accurate method by which the sex of shrike can be discerned.
 However, future research is required to determine if this methodology works universally among loggerhead shrike populations and in other subspecies.
 We also suggest that future research assess the degree of difference in the P6 pattern and coloration between left and right wings, and in subsequent and repeated molts.
 We would also recommend that future research assess the repeatability of the method by the same observer.
 Regardless, given the results of our own and previous research, it would appear that this technique has the potential for broad-scale utility within the species.

 FIGURE AND TABLE LEGENDS: